murtaza52/hs-2/README.md

 A parsing app ....

 1) Enter a valid url http://github.com to fetch a url.
-(Plain domain names github.com result in unhandled exceptions)
+(Plain domain names such as 'github.com' results in an unhandled exception.
+Also a non existent url such as http://githuuub.com results in an unhandled exception.)

 2) Any url with a non http scheme (other than http or https) will result in an error message. llo://github.com will cause an error message to be shown.